erinz2020/Covid19Tracker/README.md

 ## InfoBox Component
-The questions and answers widget provides the customer with a list of questions for a given product.
+The infoBox component consists of three parts which provid the user with the active, recovered and death cases for a selected country.
 On page load, the widget will request data from the API and dynamically render the correct questions in order of helpfulness rating.
 Additional functionality includes a search bar to filter the displayed questions, options to post questions and answers to the API and buttons to rate questions as helpful or report report them for internal review.

 ## Table component
-The ratings and reviews section provides access to user feedback for the current product.
-Reviews from other users can be read and new reviews can be created.
-Also there is a breakdown of the ratings given for all of reviews and the average score given for the characteristics of the current product.
+This table component shows countries around the world ranked from highest to lowest number of outbreaks.

 ![Covid19-Tracker](https://github.com/erinz2020/pictures/blob/main/2.png)

 ## LineGraph component
-The ratings and reviews section provides access to user feedback for the current product.
-Reviews from other users can be read and new reviews can be created.
-Also there is a breakdown of the ratings given for all of reviews and the average score given for the characteristics of the current product.
+The LineGraph component visually shows the trend of the epidemic over several months.

 ## Building and running on localhost